delomast/mhFromLowDepSeq/README.md

 - `-rg` include this argument to split reads within _ONE_ BAM file into separate samples based on the read group SM tag.
 Note that
   __all reads for a given sample must be in one BAM file__.
 If you use this option, it is __strongly__ recommended that you only input one BAM file for each population.

+This software is a "United States Government Work" under the terms of the United States Copyright Act.
+It was written as part of the authors' official duties as United States Government employees and thus cannot be copyrighted.
+This software is freely available to the public for use.